manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	1. From **Branch** > select **Merge into current branch**.

-	1. The default branch selected is *master*.
+	1. The default branch selected is *main*.
-	   Under Other branches, select *upstream/master*.
+	   Under Other branches, select *upstream/main*.
 It displays a message.

 		```
-		This will merge xx commits from upstream/master into master
+		This will merge xx commits from upstream/main into main
 		```

 	1. Click **Create a merge commit**.
 It displays the message.

 	    ```
-	    Successfully merged upstream/master into master
+	    Successfully merged upstream/main into main
 	    ```

 	   This step updates the clone.